MikeAgb/LeetCode/README.md

 You must solve this problem without using the library's sort function.

+## 78 subsets

+Given an integer array nums of unique elements, return all possible subsets (the power set).

+The solution set must not contain duplicate subsets.
+Return the solution in any order.

 ## 82. Remove Duplicates from Sorted List II (Medium)

 Given the head of a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
 Return the linked list sorted as well.